 - 1/2 potting soil, 1/2 coco fiber or peat moss

-They can grow slightly tight in their pots but will eventually do and grow better with a pot size that is larger.
+They can grow slightly tight in their pots but will eventually do and grow better with larger pot sizes.

-You can go up one pot size if you’d like; for instance from a 6″ pot to an 8″.
-Mine was growing in a 4″ pot and was planted into a 6″.
+For instance, you can go up one pot size if you’d like, from a 6″ pot to an 8″.
+Mine grew in a 4″ pot and was planted into a 6″.
+As I’m adding to and updating this post one year later, my Monstera Minima is now in an 8″ pot.
+Check out the 2nd photo in this post, and you’ll see how it’s grown.

 Rhaphidophora tetraspermas grow very fast when the conditions are to their liking.
 If the plant and the new pot are in scale, then going from a 6″ grow pot to a 10″ would be fine.